nsccs/nsccs.github.io/src/git_and_github_workshop/contribute.md

 The last concept for this workshop is called a Fork.
 A fork of a repository is a copy of that repository in your own GitHub space.

-To make a contribution to the original project you first fork the original repository
+To make a contribution to the original project you first fork the original repository.
+We will use [this one](https://github.com/nsccs/ForkPracticeCareerPrep).

 Then configure the upstream remote